Steve Strange

-Stephen John Harrington (28 May 1959 – 12 February 2015), known professionally as Steve Strange, was a Welsh singer.
-From the late 1970s, he was a nightclub host and promoter.
-He became famous as the leader of the new wave synth-pop group Visage, best known for their single "Fade to Grey", and was one of the most influential figures behind the New Romantic movement of the early 1980s.
+Stephen John Harrington (28 May 1959 – 12 February 2015), known professionally as Steve Strange, was a Welsh singer and nightclub host and promoter.
+Strange began his career in several short-lived punk bands of the late 1970s.
+Quickly becoming disaffected by the British punk scene, he became one of the most influential figures behind the New Romantic subcultural movement of the late 1970s and early 1980s, which spawned the Blitz Kids.

+Strange was the lead vocalist of the new wave synth-pop group Visage, which had five top 30 songs on the UK singles chart between 1981 and 1982, including their highest charting single "Fade to Grey", which reached no. 8 in February 1981.

 Early life

-Harrington was born in Newbridge, Caerphilly, Wales.
-His grandfather moved with his family to Aldershot, Hampshire, where his father was serving in the British Army as a paratrooper.
-The family moved back to Wales and lived in Rhyl, Denbighshire, on the north coast, where his parents bought a large guest house and opened sea front cafes.
-His parents divorced and Harrington moved back to Newbridge in South Wales with his mother, where he attended Newbridge Grammar School.
+Harrington was born in Newbridge, Wales.
+His grandfather moved with his family to Aldershot, Hampshire, where Strange's father was serving in the British Army as a paratrooper.
+The family moved back to Wales and lived in Rhyl, Denbighshire, on the north coast, where his parents bought a large guest house and opened sea front cafés.
+His parents divorced and Harrington moved back to Newbridge with his mother, where he attended Newbridge Grammar School.
 The school merged with a secondary school to form Newbridge Comprehensive School, a year after he arrived there, and he subsequently lost interest in all subjects but art.

 Career

 Punk era

 After attending a Sex Pistols concert at the Castle Cinema in Caerphilly in 1976, Harrington befriended the bass player Glen Matlock.
-He then arranged gigs for punk bands in his home town and befriended Jean-Jacques Burnel of the Stranglers before leaving for London.
+He then arranged gigs for punk bands in his home town and got to know Jean-Jacques Burnel of the Stranglers before leaving for London.
 Here he worked for Malcolm McLaren and formed a punk band called the Moors Murderers with Soo Catwoman.
 Additional members included future Pretenders frontwoman Chrissie Hynde, future Clash drummer Topper Headon, future Psychedelic Furs drummer Vince Ely and The Kid (who was formerly in Adam and the Ants, as Mark Ryan).
 They recorded a song called "Free Hindley".
 After several gigs, the band split up around early 1978.

 Later in 1978, Harrington briefly joined the punk/new wave band the Photons (originally from Liverpool) as vocalist and co-songwriter at the behest of David Littler (ex-Spitfire Boys).
 The band were managed by punk impresario Andy Czezowski.